rvalentini/fix.core/README.md

 but fixed for the fields of the same group.
 * In case of invalid messages, a (hopefully helpful) log statement indicates the reason why the validation failed.

-TODO forgot some feature?

-Note: The individual definitions for components, groups and fields are programmatically extracted from XML source files, which can be found at https://github.com/quickfix/quickfix/tree/master/spec
+***Note***: The individual definitions for components, groups and fields are programmatically extracted from XML source files, which can be found at https://github.com/quickfix/quickfix/tree/master/spec

-Note: The FIX message validation functionality provided in this library does not cover 100% of all restrictions defined in the original FIX protocol!
+***Note***: The FIX message validation functionality provided in this library does not cover 100% of all restrictions defined in the original FIX protocol!
 Some field specific restrictions, which are mentioned within the comments/description section cannot be extracted programmatically and are therefore not included in the validation: